 10. West End Avenue

 West End Avenue and the surrounding neighborhood is full of unexpected surprises, from hidden housing complexes to NYC’s smallest park.
-Holdouts from various periods and styles can be found on West End Avenue.
+Holdout buildings from various periods and styles can be found on West End Avenue.
 249 West End Avenue is only one example.
 The remaining one of four near-identical townhouses lining this West End Avenue block, the house belonged to Mary Cook.
 She repeatedly declined offers to sell the house, despite the changing landscape and new high-rise apartments that eventually made up the entire block.

 In the 1930s, the Continental Club based their headquarters here.
 The Club also housed the Uptown Gallery, where contemporary and up-and-coming artists often had their earliest shows, Mark Rothko being a notable artist of the Gallery.

+If you are interested in learning more about New York City holdout buildings, you can read Andrew Alpern and Seymour Durst’s book Holdouts!
+The Buildings that Got in the Way.
 For more architectural curiosities, check out these 8 buildings that have been literally moved in NYC!